ari-apc-lab/croupier/docs/plugin.rst

 -  ``job_options``: Job parameters and needed resources.

-   -  ``type``: SRUN or SBATCH (job executed using a command or using a script).
-TORQUE supports only SBATCH mode.
+   -  ``type``: INTERACTIVE or BATCH (job executed using a command or using a script).
+TORQUE supports only BATCH mode.

    -  ``pre``: List of commands to be executed before running the job.
       Optional.